 Danielle Steel is an undeniable legend.
-She is the bestselling author alive and the fourth-bestselling fiction author of all time, with over 800 million copies sold.
-Over the course of 45 years, she's written close to 200 books and is a frequent feature of many a bestseller list.
+She is the bestselling author alive and the fourth-bestselling fiction author of all time, with more than 800 million copies sold.
+Over the course of 45 years, she's written 190 books and is a frequent feature of many a bestseller list.

 In the Summer of 1915, the Wittgenstein family were the cream of the crop, even as the threat of the First World War moved ever closer.
 The peace of Lake Geneva allows Beata, the family's eldest daughter, the space to fall in love for the first time, to a young French officer.
 She chooses love over duty, knowing that her parents would never accept her marriage to a Catholic.